Updated on September 6, 2022

 Treatment

-Currently, there's no specific treatment for Horner syndrome.
-In many cases, the condition will disappear after treating the underlying issue.
+There’s no specific treatment for Horner syndrome.
+In many cases, the condition will disappear after treating the underlying cause.

 Head trauma can cause serious complications even if you don't notice it immediately.
 Studies investigating the relationship between traumatic head injury and pinpointed pupils indicate a possible effect on the pupil's reaction time.10